Hannan201/207-Group-Project/README.md

 * The specific vendor this application uses is OpenJDK
     * OpenJDK's source: <https://openjdk.org/>.
     * OpenJDK's prebuilt binaries can be found at Adoptium: <https://adoptium.net/>.
-    * Gradle will automatically download the required JDK with the correct vendor automatically, which will be located at: `<home directory of the current user>/.gradle/jdks/`.
+    * Gradle will automatically download the required JDK with the correct vendor automatically if you don't already have it, which will be located at: `<home directory of the current user>/.gradle/jdks/`.
 There should be a folder which contains `eclipse_adoptium-21`, the ending of the folder name might vary depending on your OS and computer architecture.